Support our work

 Tansghart Woodwork Centre was set up to help tackle youth unemployment and the lack of vocational training for young men who have dropped out of school – with an overall aim of addressing the skills gap.
-Carpentry training has moved into its second year with trainees fulfilling large bespoke orders including 800 gifts for the American Chamber of Commerce.
-A health and safety course in machinery and tool usage took place earlier in the year and items such as carved wooden games and bespoke hand-carved Christmas trees now feature in the rooms at Kasbah Tamadot.
+Carpentry training has moved into its third year with trainees creating bespoke furniture and artisanal crafts such as hand-carved walnut bowls.
+All trainees undergo rigorous health and safety training in machinery and tool usage.
+Many of their items such as carved wooden games and serving platters now feature at Kasbah Tamadot.

 Buy a gift